Girish7654/Prediction-using-Decision-Tree-Algorithm/README.md

-# TASK 6 Prediction using Decision Tree  Algorithm
+# Prediction using Decision Tree  Algorithm